sparkfun/SparkFun_Soft_Power_Switch_Mk2/docs/hardware_hookup.md

 ### Off and Push

-To connect to the OFF and PUSH pins with a microcontroller, you will need two GPIO pins with code to control or read the pins.
+To connect to the OFF and PUSH pins with a microcontroller, you will need two GPIO pins with code to control or read the Soft Power Switch Mk2.
+Depending on your microcontroller, you may need to adjust the pin connections and definitions with respect to the microcontroller's GPIO pins.

 <div style="text-align: center;">
   <table>